 - Buy a similar model from the dealer's inventory.
 The dealer may have the same car with slightly different features.
 Obviously, that will affect your price.
 If the car has fewer features, your price will be less; if it has more features, the price will be more.
 The dealer is required to show you the invoice price for any vehicle offered through the program.

 - Shop around.
-You're under no obligation to purchase a vehicle through the Build & Buy program, so you always have the option to negotiate a price on your own with dealers outside the program.
+You're under no obligation to purchase a vehicle through the Build & Buy Car Buying Service, so you always have the option to negotiate a price on your own with dealers outside the program.

 Can I lease the vehicle instead?